axe MCP Server

 - Docker installed and running on your system

-- AI agent configured for axe MCP Server (see VS Code with Copilot example below)
+- AI agent configured for axe MCP Server (see Configuration below for IDE-specific setup instructions)

 Step 1: Generate API Key